Compiled by the Road Trip Alberta team

 World’s Largest Bee (Fahler) – It will be a long drive north to see this massive Alberta roadside attraction, but this giant bee stands in celebration of the self-proclamation of Fahler as the honey capital of Canada.

 World’s Largest Blue Heron (Barrhead) – Often seen along the shores of local lakes are Blue Herons and Barrhead has selected the beautiful bird as its town mascot.
-In fact they’ve named it and Aaron the Blue Herron and it stands tall in the centre of town.
+In fact they’ve named it Aaron the Blue Heron and it stands tall in the centre of town. *Note that a reader alerted us to the fact that the Heron is currently not there!
+We’re looking into it.

 World’s Largest Wagon Wheel and Pickaxe (Fort Assiniboine) – This hamlet was a big trade and supply point during the fur trade days and the Klondike Gold Rush.
 This Paul Bunyan-sized wheel and pickaxe are symbolic of the town’s rich past.